The Double Florin

-The Double Florin is a 1924 thriller novel by John Rhode, the pen name of the British writer Cecil Street.
+The Double Florin is a 1924 thriller novel by John Rhode, the pen name of the British writer John Street.
 Like H.C.
 McNeile's Bulldog Drummond and Agatha Christie's The Secret Adversary the plot revolves around a Bolshevik conspiracy to destroy capitalism and western democracy.
 The title refers to the Double florin coin.

 It was his second published novel and anticipated the introduction of his best-known character Dr. Priestley in his following book The Paddington Mystery.
 The conspiracy is being directed by Professor Sanderson, a brilliant mathematician.
 Sanderson is not himself a communist, but is manipulating the organisation to try and create a new order based on pure reason.

 Synopsis

 A young English aristocrat Lord Robert Mountmichael is recruited by LIDO, a secret organisation formed by international financiers to battle the forces of disorder.
 He eventually exposes the Professor as the mastermind behind the plot to destroy Britain's social system as a prelude to world collapse, while falling in love with his daughter Joan.
 After exposing Sanderson's true motivation, the professor is shot dead by one of his fanatical henchman.